-- Substitute homemade salsa verde if you’d like or creamy enchilada sauce.
+- Substitute homemade salsa verde if you’d like.
 A can of red enchilada sauce can be substituted, too.

 - Vegetarian: Instead of chicken, fill the enchiladas with fajita-style vegetables (grilled peppers and onions), and a can of black beans, rinsed and drained.